osxmidi/LinVst/Make-Guide/README.md

 Makefiles in the dragwin folder are for (possible) drag and drop from the plugin to the daw.

-Makefiles in the spacebar folder are for (possible) spacebar play/stop operation.

 ------

 ## For Manjaro/Arch